Invite friends and family to read the obituary and add memories.

-Family was at the core of David’s world.
-His heart belonged especially to his grandchildren, who knew him as “Grandpa David,” a title he held with immense pride.
-Distance never diminished his love and connection to his family.
-He is survived by his devoted wife, Maggie Herrick-Gibbs; his sons Charley and Robert Gibbs; bonus sons Zachary (Jamie) Herrick and Robbie Herrick; an adored daughter-in-law Veronica Gibbs, and his cherished grandchildren Natalia Gibbs, Anthony and Alessia Gibbs, Francesca Gibbs, Natalie Herrick, Aria Herrick, and Holden Herrick.
-David is also survived by his sister Susan Smith, niece Brittany Burks, and nephew Graham Smith.
+But…..family was the core of David’s world.
+His heart belonged especially to his grandchildren, who knew him as “Grandpa David.”
+He is survived by his devoted wife, Maggie Herrick-Gibbs; his sons Charley and Robert Gibbs; bonus sons Zachary (Jamie) Herrick and Robbie Herrick; an adored daughter-in-law Veronica, and his cherished grandchildren Natalia Gibbs, Anthony Gibbs and Alessia Gibbs, Francesca Gibbs, Natalie Herrick, Aria Herrick, and Holden Herrick.
+David is also survived by his sister Susan Smith, niece Brittany, and nephew Graham.
+He was preceded in death by his beloved parents, Earl Gibbs and Charlene Graham.

 The community will gather to honor David’s memory with a Rosary on Monday, April 27, 2026, from 5:00 to 5:30 p.m. at Smith Benton Funeral Home, 322 N Market Street, Benton, AR 72015.
 This will be followed by visitation from 5:30 to 7:00 p.m.
 Mass will be celebrated on April 28, 2026, at 1:30 p.m. at Our Lady of Fatima Catholic Church, 900 W Cross St, Benton, AR 72015.
 Burial with military honors will follow at New Rosemont Cemetery, 1010 Military Rd., Benton, AR 72015, beginning at 2:45 p.m.

 David Gibbs leaves behind a legacy of love, service, and dedication that will continue to inspire all who knew him.
-He will be remembered fondly as a remarkable teacher, a valiant veteran, a compassionate soul, and above all, a devoted family man whose spirit lives on in the hearts of many.
+He will be remembered fondly as a remarkable teacher, a valiant veteran, a compassionate soul, and above all, a devoted family man whose spirit lives on in the hearts of so many.

 Monday, April 27, 2026